top of page

 Phase One - Tapes

-Tapes features clips from 38 interviews in which rangatahi aged 18-24 share their experiences with wins and losses, both hilarious and embarrassing, the lessons learned and any advice they can offer to other young humans.
+Tapes features clips from 38 interviews in which rangatahi aged 18-24 shared their experiences with wins and losses - both hilarious and embarrassing - the lessons learned and any advice they can offer to other humans.

 The interviews are from a studio shoot in November 2024.
 Our small, friendly team spoke with individuals and couples in a private and comfortable setting, supporting each of them to share their stories for about an hour.
 They received mental health support and a Prezzy Card as a thank you for their contribution.